South African CA and co-founder of fintech startup Fundrr talks about his country’s evolving startup ecosystem

 Another reason why starting a business is quite simple, is because of the availability of business ideas.

 You can go to Google and there are thousands of them already.
-All it then requires is execution.
+Then all it requires is execution.

 But you really have to roll up your sleeves and do the work.
 Take every decision in your stride.